milesdwilliams15/Teaching/DPR 101/Notes/04_ggplot_pt2.md

 -   You set aesthetics inside `geom_*()`.

 Here’s an example.
-Let’s load the `gapminder` data and the `{tidyverse}` and make a plot with ggplot where we set some options for the color aesthetic.
+Let’s load the `gapminder` data and the `{tidyverse}` and make a plot with ggplot where we map the color aesthetic to continent names.

 ``` r
 library(tidyverse)